agnescameron/teaching-site/_posts/hunter/2020-01-27-hello-world.md

 {{page.assignment}}

 Experiment with a range of different console editing techniques, and produce at least 6 different snapshots.
 Publish these on your class site, along with a description of what you did, and a response to the readings.

+Optional: set up an are.na account.
+You might find using [are.na](https://www.are.na) really helpful for ideas and inspiration (during this class and more generally).

 [UX tips](https://www.are.na/agnes-cameron/adversarial-interaction)